marko-js-samples/todomvc-marko-lasso-express/README.md

 - How to synchronize client-side state with server-side state
 - How to build a web server using Express
 - How to automatically bundle JS and CSS without a build step using [Lasso.js](https://github.com/lasso-js/lasso)
+- How to write unit tests for UI components

 # Get Started